 Sajjad is a physician, pediatrician and cancer survivor.

-More than 20 years ago, Sajjad diagnosed himself with parotid cancer.
+Almost 17 years ago, Sajjad diagnosed himself with parotid cancer.
 After extensive surgery to remove the cancerous cells from his parotid gland, Sajjad learned that he had an extremely rare and most malignant type of parotid cancer called Salivary Duct Carcinoma.
 He was given a 30% chance of surviving for 2 years.

 Because of Sajjad’s medical training and his unwavering sense of hope & determination, he was no ordinary patient.
 He decided to take charge of his own treatments, to learn everything he could about his diagnosis and visit multiple experts across the country.
 Sajjad pushed for more aggressive chemo-radiation in addition to the radiation he was already receiving in hopes of reducing his chances of recurrence.
 When the cancer returned four years later, he knew the correct drug to keep the cancer cells from growing while he determined the best next steps.
 Almost two years later, Sajjad proposed Video Assisted Thoracic Surgery after several new cancerous spots appeared in both lungs.